 This is another very effective device for compacting clean, free-draining sands and gravels.
 It resembles a standard internal concrete vibrator but is much larger and more powerful.
 The probe provides large capacity water jets, which acts downward and sideways, flooding the soil and breaking the surface tension.
 This allows the sand particles more freedom to settle into a compact configuration as the granular particles are vibrated.

 Other Important Factors

-Whenever you are compacting soils, you will also need to take care of your employee's health.
-There is an illness, called Raynaud's syndrome, that is very common to affect workers operating or managing compacting equipment.
-The all-day-long vibration transmitted to the hands and arms will cause this illness affecting your workforce that can cause your employees to feel some sort of numbness and tingling in the fingers and that if worsen, can lead to loss of sensation in hand and finger muscles.
+When compacting soils, you must put safeguards in place for your employees' health.
+An illness called Raynaud's syndrome is very common among workers who operate or manage compacting equipment.
+The all-day-long vibration transmitted to the hands and arms cause this illness.
+This can cause your employees to feel a sort of numbness and tingling in the fingers.
+If that worsens it can lead to loss of sensation in hand and finger muscles.
 Some manufacturers have designed equipment with reduced vibration.
 Certain jurisdictions have laws limiting the daily exposure to vibrational forces because of the potential for such illnesses to develop.